cs110_t3_shapes

 : The new duplicated shape.

-A reporter function that takes a shape and flips it across its vertical axis, returning the tag or ID of the modified shape.
+A function that takes a shape and flips it across its vertical axis, returning the modified shape.

 Arguments: